 *Living someone else’s life is a struggle every day.

-*Working for yourself is a quick path to being the bravest mofo on the planet.
+*Starting a company is a quick path to being the bravest mofo on the planet.

 *Your business can make your soul (and your customers!
 And your bank account!) do a happy dance.